Amazing promotional video production

 Use the marketing data you've gathered to help you decide what you need.

-It's all part of the journey towards producing an amazing promotional video.
+It's an exciting part the journey towards an amazing promotional video.

 How long should a promo video be?

 You need to know this before writing your content.